Strategic Leadership Team

 Chris joined the Service as a Firefighter and was located at Central Fire Station in Hull in 1993, before progressing his career to become Chief Fire Officer and Chief Executive in 2017.

-Deputy Chief Executive - Phil Shillito
+Deputy Chief Fire Officer and Executive Director of Service Delivery - Phil Shillito

 Phil joined the Service in July 2016 as Director of Public Safety, following a 28 year career at neighbouring South Yorkshire Fire and Rescue.